Our Story About Kidney Disease

 When I feel safe doing on-site visits, I must ensure that certain protocols are followed and that any locations I enter are safe.

-I am unable to meet in smaller spaces with either insufficient air flow or too many people including when performing on-site or in-person services.
+I am unable to meet in smaller spaces with either insufficient air flow or too many people.
+I require both of us to wear suitable masks when performing on-site or in-person services.
+Thank you for understanding.

-Transplant patients are more vulnerable than most.
+Transplant patients are more vulnerable to infections than most, requiring us to restrict activities.

 Our anti-rejection medications are immunosuppressants — they suppress our immune system so that our transplanted organs aren't rejected.
+Twice-daily doses also reduce our ability to fight infections and diseases such as COVID-19:

 We are both fully vaccinated and continue to get boosters as recommended by our transplant clinic.